bitbay/csc1903/README.md

 	the searching function in case the input query equals "", @see original jsearch.html at line 6769).

-For in-detail function of the
+For in-detail function of the searching and matching methods see the corresponding methods in the CSC1903 class.